Details of the "Universal Accessibility" (UA) Programme

 In response to public demand, the Government announced in 2019 that a Special Scheme would be launched under the UA Programme to retrofit lifts at footbridges, subways and elevated walkways of the following three types of housing estates under the Hong Kong Housing Authority (HA), namely estates under the Tenants Purchase Scheme and the Buy or Rent Option Scheme, and public rental housing estates with properties divested, provided that certain criteria are met4.

-The Government is pressing ahead with the implementation of a total of 384 items under various phases of the UA Programme.
-As at 29 February 2024, 202 items were completed and 156 items were under construction.
-Construction for the remaining 26 items will commence as soon as possible upon completion of detailed design and other related works.
+The Government is pressing ahead with the implementation of a total of 382 items under various phases of the UA Programme.
+As at 31 December 2025, 270 items were completed and 107 items were under construction.
+HyD will continue to press ahead with the implementation of the remaining 5 items.

 (b) they are open for public access from public roads at all times;